The Connection Between Sleep Deprivation And Obesity

 - Physical activity: Getting enough exercise can do wonders for improving poor sleep.
 Energy expenditure and sun exposure allow your body to absorb more melatonin, which promotes a healthy sleep-wake cycle.
 Exercise can also reduce OSA symptoms, making it easier to breathe while asleep.

 - Ideal mattress: Some mattresses are specifically designed to align the spine and balance pressure points in your sleep.
-The Purple Hybrid Mattress is ideal for improving your quality of sleep, as it comprises responsive support coils and cushioning foam that conforms to the body.
+The Purple Mattresses are ideal for improving your quality of sleep, as it comprises responsive support coils and cushioning foam that conforms to the body.

 - Healthy diet: As the saying goes, you are what you eat – eating carb-loaded, fatty foods can cause imbalances in weight and sleep patterns.
 Consuming a balanced diet can improve your ability to fall asleep faster and get the optimal number of hours of sleep per day.
 Avoiding meals within 30 minutes to an hour within your bedtime can also prevent inadequate sleep, as you won’t feel bloated and have more time to digest your meal.